ChileBob/Zatsuma/USERGUIDE.md

 As you enter numbers the BTC & ZEC values on the main display will change.

-You will also notice a 'rabbit', 'turtle' or 'snail' appear on each payment coin, this is to give an indication of how long each payment method takes.
-The time will vary based on the fiat value and number of confirmations specified in the 'shopd.conf' file.
+You will also notice a 'rabbit', 'turtle' or 'snail' appear on each payment coin, this is to give an indication of how long each payment method will take.
+The time varies based on the fiat value and number of confirmations specified in the 'shopd.conf' file.

-If you are in the middle of a calculation a '+', '-', '/', or 'x' symbol is displayed the crypto amounts will not update until you complete it by pressing the '=' key.
+If you are in the middle of a calculation a '+', '-', '/', or 'x' symbol is displayed and the crypto amounts will not update until you complete it by pressing the '=' key.

-The crypto prices are also updated once a minute to follow the current exchange rate, this happens automatically until an order is placed.
+Crypto prices are updated once a minute to track the current exchange rate, this happens automatically until an order is placed.

 To place an order, click the appropriate payment coin.

 ## Prices & Exchange Rates

-Exchange rates are updated once a minute from CoinLib, given the nature of crypto these prices are unlikely to match those of other exchanges or apps.
+Exchange rates are from CoinLib, given the nature of crypto these prices are unlikely to match those on other exchanges or apps.

-CoinLibs prices are an average from many exchanges, you can also monitor prices at https://coinlib.io or by using their app.
+CoinLibs prices are an average from many exchanges, you can also monitor their prices at https://coinlib.io or by using their app (see Google Play).

 ## Accepting Payments

-When you click a payment coin the order details and a QR code are displayed, the customer scans the QR code with their wallet to pay.
+When you click a payment coin the order details and a QR code are displayed which the customer scans with their wallet.
 The details include an order number which the customer may want to know.

 Every 15 seconds the Zatsuma client checks the payment status, which moves through several stages :-

 ### Waiting For Payment

-Notification is the first stage of making a payment, it means the client wallet has sent their transaction to the network to be processed.
-It DOES NOT mean you have received funds, only that the process has been started.
+Notification is the first stage of receiving a payment, it means the client wallet has sent their transaction to the network to be processed.
+It DOES NOT mean you have received funds, only that the process has begun.

-Zatsuma will continue to show the payment details and the QR code until a payment notification has been received or the order is cancelled.
+Zatsuma will continue to show the payment details and the QR code until a notification has been received or the order is cancelled.

-Additionally, the exchange rate used for an will NO LONGER update while it is waiting for notification or confirmation.
+Additionally, the exchange rate used for the sale will NO LONGER update while waiting for notification or confirmation.
 This is important as the customer accepted the rate when they placed their order.

 Orders cannot be cancelled after a payment notification has been received.

 ### Waiting For Confirmation

-When a payment notification has been received Zatsuma updates the order to the next stage.
+When a payment notification has been received Zatsuma updates the order.

 Notification means the payment process has begun, confirmation means the payment has been mined and cannot be reversed.

 Different coins take a different times to confirm transactions.
 Zcash is approx 150 seconds, Bitcoin On-Chain can be 10 minutes, Bitcoin via Lightning Network confirms immediatly.

 The number of confirmations required for an order is defined in 'shopd.conf' and depends on the FIAT amount.
-The shop owner may choose to accept 0-Conf payments for small amounts and require several confirmations for larger sums.
+The shop owner may choose to accept 0-Conf payments for small amounts or require several confirmations for larger sums.

-Zatsuma will checks the order status every 15 seconds automatically.
+Zatsuma checks the order status every 15 seconds automatically until it has been fully confirmed.

 ### Payment Received